X

 Anthony Seigler's long journey in professional baseball has now seen him join the Brewers roster.
 Seigler has been in the minors since 2018 but has some pedigree as a former first-round pick.
 Selected by the Yankees out of Cartersville High School, Seigler received a $2.8 million bonus.
 He joined the Brewers organization this offseason and looks like a different player.

 Seigler is hitting, and that has continued all season.
-He got on base in 55 of his 62 minor league games before earning the call to the Majors.
+He got on base in 55 of his 62 minor league games before earning the call to the majors.
 From May forward, Seigler slashed an impressive .315/.438/.510 with as many walks as strikeouts.
 For the season, Seigler is slashing .277/.416/.465 with seven home runs and 20 stolen bases.

 As you might expect from the high OBP, Seigler rarely chases pitches out of the zone, having an O-swing rate of 19 percent.
 The contact is good, as Siegler connects on 78 percent of swings overall and 85 percent in the zone.

 While he may not be a huge source of power, Seigler consistently hits the ball hard, with a 45 percent hard-hit rate and a 91.6 mph average exit velocity.
 His versatility is highly attractive for the Brewers, as Seigler can catch or play in the infield.
-While he may not play every day in a Brewers uniform, he stands a good chance to hit his way into a bigger role.
+While he may not play every day in a Brewers uniform, he stands a good chance of hitting his way into a bigger role.
 The versatility only helps.

-Dynasty Trends: Second Half Regression?
+Fantasy Baseball Dynasty Trends: Second Half Regression?

 I tread carefully with expected stats, but they are always interesting to look at regarding a player and if regression could be coming.
 Regression could be positive or negative, so it's not always a bad thing.
 I examined some players with large differences in their wOBA and xwOBAs to see who might be solid buys for the second half and who could be a good sell.